 Bring the Information You Gather to a Car Accident Lawyer

 Any information you gather after a car accident can aid you in filing an insurance claim or a lawsuit.
 The more information you have, the better.
-If you suffered injuries or property damage in a car accident in New York or New Jersey, Shulman & Hill can help you build a case for financial compensation.
+If you suffered injuries or property damage in a car accident in New York, Shulman & Hill can help you build a case for financial compensation.

 Keep any information you’ve gathered after your car accident on hand, and call us today at 866.932.5558 for a free consultation with a car accident lawyer.